 If you want to find a serious film about animals attacking humans you need to go back in time.
-Most of those made today is really silly and ridiculous.
+Most of those made today are really silly and ridiculous.
 That doesn’t necessarily have to be a bad thing of course.
-But movies that wink at themself and uses every cliché in the book are seldom frightening.
-For that you’ll have to go back to when these films were made to scare us and not to amuse us.
+But movies that wink at themself and use every cliché in the book are seldom frightening.
+For that, you’ll have to go back to when these films were made to scare us and not to amuse us.
 The most known of these movies ought to be Jaws of course.
 And talking about marine films in particular it’s obviously true.
 But there are also a few others.
 Like this one – Orca!

 Orca isn’t like that.
 It doesn’t follow the same pattern.
 This movie starts with a fisherman trying to capture a great white.
-Soon something attacks tha shark and shreds it to pieces.
+Soon something attacks the shark and shreds it to pieces.
 That is the killer whale!
-According to the movie “the only thing on earth that can do that”.
+According to the movie “the only thing on Earth that can do that”.
 That might very well be true.
 From this moment the fisherman (Richard Harris) gets obsessed with catching a killer whale instead.
 It’ll bring a lot of money for him.

 We also have this scientist (Charlotte Rampling) who tries to convince him otherwise.
 She’s the expert, she tells him about the Orca and explains all kinds of things about it.
 How vindictive it is for instance.
 That’s the key element for this movie.
 If the Killer Whale wasn’t vindictive, we wouldn’t have a movie at all.